 So I told Ian that he could come and stay with me.
 He assured me that it would only be a week or so while he got himself somewhere to stay.
 Also, I needed some tiling done in my kitchen so I paid him to do the work in the first few days he stayed with me.
 It kept him busy and he did a great job.

 The trouble was that Kings Cross, especially in those days, was not a good place to live if you are seeking to break free from a drug addiction.
 After he had completed the tiling job, Ian’s situation started to spiral downwards and he got drawn back into his previous lifestyle.
-He repeatedly failed to do anything that we had agreed around finding accommodation.
+He repeatedly failed to do anything we agreed about finding accommodation.

 I will never forget walking with Ian up the hill from Kings Cross to Islington Police station at the Angel at about 2 o’clock in the morning.
-I remember thinking that of all the ways I had sought to help Ian, this was probably the most significant and important.
+I remember thinking that of all the ways I had tried to help Ian, helping him hand himself in was probably the most significant and important.

 Grace and truth

-What I reflected on, is that Ian also needed was to be confronted by truth.
+As well as grace, Ian also needed to be confronted by truth.
 The truth about the distress and chaos his behaviour was causing.
 The truth about the crimes he had committed.
 The truth about the mess that he was in.

 Components of real change

-Its a thread that we see in all authentic recovery journeys.
-Twenty years after this story, with many, many more experiences, I am more convinced than ever that it is in this blend of grace and truth that transformation happens.
+Twenty years after this story, after many similar experiences, I am convinced that it is in this blend of grace and truth that transformation happens.